On This Page

 Does Online Marriage Counseling Work?

-There isn’t enough research to state with accuracy whether online marriage counseling works.
-Research on the efficacy of online therapy for individual clients has been promising, especially research on the efficacy of video counseling sessions (such as these studies from 2002 and 2012), but couples counseling is more complex and introduces more variables into the equation.
+Research on the efficacy of online therapy for individual clients has been promising, especially research on how well video counseling sessions work (such as these studies from 2002 and 2012).

 How Long Does It Take for Marriage Counseling to Work?

-The article also cites a study showing that even the most troubled couples can repair relationship injuries and reestablish trust after 8 to 12 sessions.
 The Society of Clinical Psychology confirms these numbers and reports that EFT “typically takes between 8 to 20 sessions” to successfully complete.

 How Long Do Couples Spend in Couples Counseling?

-The American Association for Marriage and Family Therapy reports that “Marriage and family therapists regularly practice short-term therapy; 12 sessions on average.
-Nearly 65.6 percent of the cases are completed within 20 sessions, 87.9 percent within 50 sessions.
 Marital/couples therapy (11.5 sessions) and family therapy (9 sessions) both require less time than the average individuated treatment (13 sessions).”

 What Can You Do to Make Marriage Counseling More Successful?